malhotra5/Completed-Projects/README.md

-# Navigation for the blind
+# Navigation for the blind\
+#### An algorithm to detect and outline sidewalks or driving lanes using python's opencv